BartoszCichecki/LenovoLegionToolkit/README.md

 It seems that some BIOS versions indeed have a weird issue when using Fn+Q. Only hope is to wait for Lenovo to fix it.

+#### Why isn't a game detected, even though Actions are configured properly?

+Game detection feature is built on top of Windows' game detection, meaning LLT will react to EXE files that Windows considers "a game".
+That also means that if you nuked Xbox Game Bar from your installation, there is 99.9% chance this feature will not work.

+Windows probably doesn't recognize all games properly, but you can mark any program as game in Xbox Game Bar settings (Win+G).
+You can find list of recognized games in registry: `HKEY_CURRENT_USER\System\GameConfigStore\Children`.

 ## How to collect logs?

 In some cases it will be super useful if you can provide logs that this app can create.
 This helps with debugging and other issue solving.